vtphan/kmers/README.md

 }
 ```

-Counter is used to counter ALL kmers in sequences and their reverse complements.
+Counter is used to counter ALL kmers.

 #### func  NewCounter